 2. Alona Beach, Panglao’s most famous beach

 Most diving and snorkeling trips to Balicasag, Pamilacan, and other dive sites around Panglao depart from Alona.
-For us, it’s undoubtedly one of the best places to take your diving course in the Philippines.
+For us, it’s undoubtedly one of the best places to take a diving course in the Philippines.

-Because of all that, it’s one of the most touristy beaches in Panglao and in the whole country.
-It’s normal for people to try to sell you tours and different souvenirs.
-Even so, with a bit of patience, it doesn’t get too annoying.
+As a result, it’s one of the busiest tourist beaches in Panglao and one of the best known in the country.
+Expect some vendors to approach you with offers of tours and souvenirs.
+Even so, with a bit of patience, it shouldn’t become too much of a nuisance.

 Places to stay in Alona Beach: La Sirenita Resort (read about our stay here) and Henann Resort Alona Beach.